Scripted/wordpress-plugin/readme.txt

 == Upgrade notice ==

-- Upgrading to version 3.x from 2.x will require that you re-enter your Scripted.com org key and access token.
+- Upgrading to version 3.x from 2.x of this plugin will require that you re-enter your Scripted.com org key and access token.
 - This plugin makes use of [version 3.67.7 of the aws-sdk-php library](https://github.com/aws/aws-sdk-php/tree/3.67.7).
 The library is included as a phar file that is approximately 11 mb in size and occupies the following root namespaces: `Aws`, `GuzzleHttp`, `JmesPath`, 'Psr'.
-- This plugin makes use of [version 2.5.0 of the twig library](https://github.com/twigphp/Twig/tree/v2.5.0).
+- This plugin makes use of [version 1.35.4 of the twig library](https://github.com/twigphp/Twig/tree/v1.35.4).
 The library is included as a phar file that is approximately 1 mb in size and occupies the following root namespaces: `Twig_`, 'Symfony'.